mosheman5/timbre_painting/README.md

-# Hirearchical Timbre-Painting and Articulation Generation
+# Hierarchical Timbre-Painting and Articulation Generation

 This repository provides an official PyTorch implementation of "Hirearchical Timbre-Painting and Articulation Generation"